folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 The following are all the Inventory permissions:

 -   **Inventory: All permissions.** This permission allows the user to perform all actions in Inventory.
+-   **Inventory: Import single bibliographic records.** This permission allows the user to import and overlay Instance records from external sources.
+External sources must be configured in Settings.
+-   **Inventory: Mark items in process (non-requestable).** This permission allows the user to update an item record's Item status to In process (non-requestable).
+-   **Inventory: Mark items intellectual item.** This permission allows the user to update an item record's Item status to Intellectual.
+-   **Inventory: Mark items long missing.** This permission allows the user to update an item record's Item status to Long missing.
+-   **Inventory: Mark items restricted.** This permission allows the user to update an item record's Item status to Restricted.
+-   **Inventory: Mark items unavailable.** This permission allows the user to update an item record's Item status to Unavailable.
+-   **Inventory: Mark items unknown.** This permission allows the user to update an item record's Item status to Unknown.
 -   **Inventory: Mark items withdrawn.** This permission allows the user to update an item record's Item status to Withdrawn.
 The user can also view and edit items.
 -   **Inventory: Move holdings.** This permission allows the user to move holdings records from one instance record to another.
 The user can also search and view instances, holdings, and items.
 -   **Inventory: Move items.** This permission allows the user to move an item record from one holding record to another.
 The user can also search and view instances, holdings, and items.
 -   **Inventory: View instance records being suppressed for staff.** This permission allows the user to search and view instance records that are suppressed for staff.
+(Not currently implemented; by default all users who can view records can view those suppressed for staff.)
 -   **Inventory: View instances, holdings, and items.** This permission allows the user to view instances, holdings, and items.
 -   **Inventory: View, create holdings.** This permission allows the user to create new holdings records.
 The user can also view holdings.
 -   **Inventory: View, create instances.** This permission allows the user to create new instance records.
 The user can also view instances.
 -   **Inventory: View, create items.** This permission allows the user to create new item records.
 The user can also view items.